GTretiakov/memory_game_ms2/README.md

 Most of the testing was made manually during development process using Google Chrome Inspect tool.
 One of the biggest issues I had while developing this game was implementing timeout inside for-loop inside my 'repeat' function.
 The length of myArray was increasing and I didn't know how to icrease a timeout accordingly.
 After hours of research and experiments with setTimeout and setInterval functions I've found a solution on [Stack Overflow](https://stackoverflow.com/questions/7749090/how-to-use-setinterval-function-within-for-loop).
 <br/>After playing the game over 100 times I've started noticing that even though JavaScript gave me a random number every time I played, it also was repeating the same number two or three times in a row very often and made my playing process less enjoyeble.
 I guess it was because 9 is not a big number to choose from (to be honest, I don't know much about Probability theory).
 After this discovery I made a decision to adjust my click function for 'playbtn' so it never repeats the same number two times in a row.
+<br/>Score
+<br/>Sound
 <br/>To make sure the site is responsive and working properly.
 I’ve done all possible actions on all types of available devices.
-All elements are working as they are expected.<br/>
+All elements are working as they are expected.

 Special thanks to http://ami.responsivedesign.is/ where I checked responsiveness on different types of devices.
 ![responsive](assets/images/responsive.jpg)